 The Energy Fair on May 17, 2025 at Town Hall was a big hit!
 Folks from eight area agencies provided weatherization help and information about rebates to 46 attendees.
 The Town utilized funding from the state's Municipal Energy Resilience Program (MERP) and appreciated support from Wheelock Community Initiative to put on the event.
 See photos here.

-Wheelock’s "big" Little Library at Town Hall has a newly repaired door.
-It's monitored and frequently restocked.
+Wheelock’s "big" Little Library at Town Hall is monitored and frequently restocked.
 Feel free to come and bring or take a book or a game.
+A big thank you goes to Tim Scott Real Estate for covering cost of materials for volunteer Paul St. Jean to make repairs to the door.

-The "little" Little Library built by students at St. Johnsbury Academy is now set up at Chandler Pond Farm on the farm stand porch.
+The "little" Little Library built by students at St. Johnsbury Academy is retired for the winter but will be back in the spring at Chandler Pond Farm on the farm stand porch.
 See photos here.

 We deliver welcome baskets to new, year-round residents and sympathy baskets to the families of recently deceased Wheelock residents.